alinex/node-builder/README.md

 of the package.
 The also mandatory path will be used as the github repository name, too.

-An example call will look like:
+Some example calls will look like:

-    > bin/make create ../node-error --password xxxxxxxxx --package alinex-error
+    > alinex-make create ./node-error --package alinex-error

+    > alinex-make create ./private-module --private

+This process is interactive and will ask you some more details.
 After that you may directly start to add your code.
-If the github repository should not be created under user 'alinex' you may specify another one using `--user`.

 ### Command `push`